dnlzrgz/hugo-terrassa-theme/README.md

 $ hugo new posts/bad-example.md
 ```

-Inside this file (and anyone using Terrassa's default archetype) you'll find something like this:
+Inside this file you'll find something like this:

 ```markdown
 ---